aavegotchi/aavegotchi-wiki/posts/en/staking.md

 Next, become a liquidity provider on either or both the [GHST-QUICK](https://info.quickswap.exchange/pair/0x8b1fd78ad67c7da09b682c5392b65ca7caa101b9) and [GHST-USDC](https://info.quickswap.exchange/pair/0x096c5ccb33cfc5732bcd1f3195c13dbefc4c82f4) pools on [QuickSwap](https://quickswap.exchange).
 You will receive LP tokens in return for your liquidity provision.
 For people who are interested in staking in the GHST-QUICK pool, you can get some QUICK token from [QuickSwap](https://quickswap.exchange).
 The most liquid pairs are currently QUICK-UNI, QUICK-WETH, QUICK-USDC, and GHST-QUICK.

 Take these LP tokens and stake them in the [Aavegotchi Staking Interface](https://aavegotchi.com/stake-polygon) to get stkGHST receipt tokens.
-For the GHST-QUICK and GHST-USDC pools, these stk receipt tokens are named stkGHST-QUICK and stkGHST-USDC, respectively.
+For the GHST-QUICK and GHST-USDC pools, these stkGHST receipt tokens are named stkGHST-QUICK and stkGHST-USDC, respectively.

 For the stkGHST-QUICK receipt token **only**, you can stake them into the Quickswap Rewards pool at [https://quickswap.exchange/#/quick](https://quickswap.exchange/#/quick) to earn additional QUICK rewards.
 The Aavegotchi team is requesting for a similar incentive to be offered for the stkGHST-USDC receipt token.